ldgabbay/jwplayer/fl5/doc/publishers/skinning.rst

 .. describe:: fontweight (normal)

    Can be used to set the font weight for the playlist's text fields (*normal*, *bold*)

+Playlist elements
+^^^^^^^^^^^^^^^^^

+The following Playlist elements are available:

+.. describe:: background

+   The *background* element serves as the default background of the playlist if there are fewer elements than the height of the playlist.
+It stretches in both the X and Y direction.

+.. describe:: item

+   Background graphic for each playlist item.
+Stretch to the width of the playlist, minus the slider width (if necessary).

+.. describe:: itemOver

+   Over state for **item**.
+Replaces **item** whenever the user mouses over.

+.. describe:: itemImage

+   Image placeholder.
+This element is visible when the playlist item does not have an image associated with it.
+If the playlist item image is present, **itemImage**'s shape serves as a mask around the playlist item image.
+If the playlist item image has any transparency, **itemImage** will be visible behind it.

+.. describe:: itemActive

+   Active state for **item**.
+Replaces **item** whenever the corresponding playlist item is the currently playing/loaded playlist item.

+.. describe:: sliderRail

+   Background of the vertical slider.
+When the playlist's slider is visible, **sliderRail** is stretched to the height of the playlist, minus the height of any end caps.

+.. describe:: sliderThumb

+   Draggable thumb for the vertical slider.
+This element is stretched vertically, and is proportional to the visible area of the playlist versus its total size.
+For example, if 50% of the playlist items are currently visible in the playlist, the thumb will be 50% of the height of the playlist.

+.. describe:: sliderCapTop

+   Top end cap for the playlist slider.
+Placed above **sliderRail**.

+.. describe:: sliderCapBottom

+   Bottom end cap for the playlist slider.
+Placed below **sliderRail**.

 Plugins